 Rebecca’s first year of life was spent in the doting arms of her paternal grandparents as I went back to work.
 The many pictures of Rebecca with her papaw playing, cooing, and smiling from ear to ear on his lap are immeasurable.
 She talked more about her papaw than anybody else, he even taught her how to write her name when she was three.

 A few years later, papaw suffered a stroke.
-When he was in the hospital, Rebecca, five, would sweetly butter his roll for him, hold his hand, and covered all the walls of his room with her artwork.
-So, when the time came for his passing, it was on Rebecca’s birthday.
+In the hospital, Rebecca would sweetly butter his roll for him, hold his hand, and covered all the walls of his room with her artwork.
+Eight years later, when the time came for his passing, it was in the early morning hours on Rebecca’s birthday.

 Many told Rebecca how sad that her grandfather died on her birthday.
 I heard someone say to her, "That sure wasn't fair, was it?"
 She didn't say much.
 I thought about this and remembered how impressed I was when Norman Vincent Peale, the great author/speaker of "The power of positive thinking" and "Expect a Miracle" died on Christmas Eve, some years ago.
 Both Thomas Jefferson and John Adams, fathers of our country, died on the same day hours apart on the 4th of July, and my great uncle, Fr.
 Samuel Haughton, died celebrating Midnight Mass on Christmas Eve.
 Countless other death date coincidences that are only known by those touched by their timing prove that there is something to my theory.